 Already upon passing the legislation implementing the two Equality Directives the Finnish Parliament expressed its view that the government should prepare an overall reform of the equality legislation that would provide all grounds of discrimination equal levels of protection, i.e. that the applicable material scope and the available legal redress mechanisms should not vary from one ground to another.

 This reform has been in preparation since the beginning of 2007, but it has been blocked by several disagreements, among other things on whether to combine gender equality issues into the same legislation as other discrimination grounds and on whether to allow the Ombudsman for Equality and the Discrimination Tribunal to combat discrimination also in employment.
-The preparation for the reform continues, and legislation is expected to be presented to the parliament in late 2012 or early 2013.

 The Penal Code has two provisions on discrimination.
 The first covers discrimination, inter alia, in the provision of services and in the discharge of public duties, while the second covers discrimination in the field of employment.
 There is a considerable amount of case law under the first provision, mainly regarding ethnic discrimination.
 Punishment for discrimination laid down by law is in the form of fines or imprisonment for up to six months.
 In practice the sentence for discrimination has been fines.